 Learn more about genetic testing and genetic counseling.

 Treatment for male breast cancer

 Treatment for breast cancer in men is similar to treatment for women.
-It includes some combination of surgery, radiation therapy, hormone therapy, chemotherapy and HER2-targeted therapy.
+It includes some combination of surgery, radiation therapy, hormone therapy, chemotherapy, HER2-targeted therapy, CDK4/6 inhibitor therapy, immunotherapy and/or PARP inhibitor therapy.

 Surgery and radiation therapy

-For men with hormone receptor-positive breast cancers, the hormone therapy drug tamoxifen is usually the first drug therapy used.
+For men with hormone receptor-positive breast cancers, the hormone therapy drug tamoxifen, with or without the CDK4/6 inhibitor abemaciclib (Verzenio), is usually the first drug therapy used.
 Tamoxifen is a pill taken every day for 5-10 years.

 For men who can’t take tamoxifen, an aromatase inhibitor combined with androgen deprivation therapy may be used to treat hormone receptor-positive breast cancer.

 In men, possible side effects of tamoxifen include [102-104]: